awsdocs/aws-sdk-for-javascript-v3/doc_source/dynamodb-example-dynamodb-utilities.md

 ## Prerequisite Tasks<a name="dynamodb-example-document-client-prerequisites"></a>

 To set up and run this example, first complete these tasks:
 + Set up the project environment to run these Node\.js examples, and install the required AWS SDK for JavaScript and third\-party modules\.
-Follow the instructions on[ GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/dynamodb/README.md)\.
+Follow the instructions on[ GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javascriptv3/example_code/dynamodb/README.md)\.
 + Create a shared configurations file with your user credentials\.
 For more information about providing a shared credentials file, see [Loading credentials in Node\.js from the shared credentials file](loading-node-credentials-shared.md)\.
 + Create a DynamoDB table whose items you can access\.
 For more information about creating a DynamoDB table using the SDK for JavaScript, see [Creating and using tables in DynamoDB](dynamodb-examples-using-tables.md)\.
 You can also use the [DynamoDB console](https://console.aws.amazon.com/dynamodb/) to create a table\.

 **Important**
 These examples use ECMAScript6 \(ES6\)\.
 This requires Node\.js version 13\.x or higher\.
 To download and install the latest version of Node\.js, see [Node\.js downloads\.](https://nodejs.org/en/download)\.
-However, if you prefer to use CommonJS sytax, please refer to [JavaScript ES6/CommonJS syntax](sdk-example-javascript-syntax.md)
+However, if you prefer to use CommonJS syntax, please refer to [JavaScript ES6/CommonJS syntax](sdk-example-javascript-syntax.md)\.

+**Note**
+For information about the data types used in these examples, see [Supported data types and naming rules in Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html)\.

 ## Getting an Item from a Table<a name="dynamodb-example-document-client-get"></a>